 For kids, you might need to stretch your imagination a little further.
 Many kids want a Disney princess or kids’ TV character costume and it’s hard to avoid opting for of a store-bought commercial version.
 DIY costumes don’t have to be difficult!
 With a little sorting through dress-up clothes, nightgowns, and superhero and princess gear, you can craft an on-point character costume without buying ready-made.

-Other great costume resources are Facebook, Craigslist and thrift stores.
+Other great costume resources are Facebook, Craigslist, Pinterest and thrift stores.
 Friends might be willing to swap their child’s costume from last year or share other items their kids outgrew.
 Find secondhand costumes for a few dollars a pop.

 Show off your costumes at a Halloween get-together that won’t cost an arm and a leg.
 Party planning is so much fun—and definitely doable on a budget.
 By hosting your own get-together you’ll actually save money you would spend on going out and splurging on a haunted hayride or corn maze.